 Ontario Cutting Electricity Bills by 25 Per Cent

 Starting this summer, Ontario’s Fair Hydro Plan would provide households with this 25 per cent break.
-Many small businesses and farms would also benefit from the initiative.
-People with low incomes and those living in eligible rural communities would receive even greater reductions to their electricity bills.
+Many small businesses in Mississauga–Brampton South would also benefit from the initiative.
+People with low incomes would receive even greater reductions to their electricity bills.
 As part of this plan, rate increases over the next four years would be held to the rate of inflation for everyone.

 These measures include the eight per cent rebate introduced in January and build on previously announced initiatives to deliver broad-based rate relief on all electricity bills.